 Radiation therapy is a medical specialty; the physician (M.D.) who specializes in it is called a radiation oncologist.
 The radiation oncologist has training in the history and nature of cancer, the evaluation of cancer patients, and the use of radiation producing substances and equipment.
 He or she plans the radiation therapy treatments and consults with the patient’s referring doctors to keep them informed about the treatment progress.

-At the Genesis Cancer Care Institute, the radiation oncologists are Thomas J. Stoffel, M.D., Antonio Vigliotti, M.D., and Christine Sharis, M.D.
+At the Genesis Cancer Care Institute, the radiation oncologists are Thomas J. Stoffel, M.D., Antonio Vigliotti, M.D., Christine Sharis, M.D., and Kiwhoon Lee, M.D.
 An extensive team of dedicated, professionally trained people aids the radiation oncologist.

 The radiation therapists are certified by the American College of Radiology to deliver the precise treatment prescribed by the radiation oncologist.
 The radiation oncology nurses are registered nurses trained for care of oncology patients receiving radiation and chemotherapy.
 They will meet with patients before the treatment begins and at least once a week during treatment.
 They are available at any time during or after treatment should questions or problems arise.